Naman-Biswajit/Object-Detection/README.md

 `capture = cv2.VideoCapture(0) <- the index of your camera`

-this could modified according to your needs
+this could be modified according to your needs